Social selling is one of the biggest buzzwords of the past few years.

 Keep in mind that you don’t need to use every single platform to master social selling.
 Just focus on one or two social media platforms where you know a lot of your prospects hang out, and put your energy into reaching out to prospects there.

 If you’re selling in the B2B space, then LinkedIn is an absolute gold mine.
-My own organization has made countless sales as a result of LinkedIn outreach.
+My own organization and sales team have made countless sales as a result of LinkedIn outreach.

 It’s important to understand that we’re not just using a shotgun approach, blasting boilerplate messages to anyone who comes across our radar.
 Instead, we’re only targeting people that we really feel like we can offer value to.